telefonicaid/thinking-cities/docs/authentication_api.md

 Please, be careful pasting your {{user-token}} properly on next steps.
 This is your API token and it will be valid for 3 years.

-# Get a new token from another give
+# Get a new token from another given token

 Once you get a token you can get another one with the same effect: